flybywiresim/docs/docs/pilots-corner/beginner-guide/engine-start-taxi.md

     If a pushback tug is available at this gate or stand it will then start attaching itself to the nose wheel.

     !!! warning ""
         Some airports / gates / stands do not show a tug.
 This functionality still works and you can push back as if a tug is attached.
-I looks like an invisible tug is pushing the aircraft.
+It looks like an invisible tug is pushing the aircraft.

 After the tug is attached to the nose wheel we can start pushing back by using these control buttons: